Canada's Enbridge sees higher 2020 core earnings

-Dec 10 (Reuters) - Canadian pipeline operator Enbridge Inc on Tuesday forecast higher core earnings for 2020 and raised its quarterly dividend by about 10%.
+(Reuters) - Canadian pipeline operator Enbridge Inc (ENB.TO) on Tuesday forecast higher core earnings for 2020 and raised its quarterly dividend by about 10%.

 The company said it expects earnings before interest, taxes, depreciation and amortization (EBITDA) of C$13.7 billion ($10.30 billion) next year.
 It expects 2019 EBITDA of C$13 billion.